 These problems may pose serious risks when working with different machines.

-Although there’s a comprehensive guide if we want to look in details, the result will give us an understanding of why is there the difference between wood arts in different countries.
+Although there’s a comprehensive guide if we want to look in detail, the result will give us an understanding of why is there a difference between wood arts in different countries.

 Types of Wood Art